Sensory Summer Camp at Home

 Hammock Swing

-A Cuddle hammock swing (also called a cocoon swing), is a calming type of sensory swing that provides proprioceptive input, assists with soothing strong emotions, and gives a nice deep pressure input which is calming and grounding for some children.
+A Cuddle hammock swing (affiliate link) (also called a cocoon swing), is a calming type of sensory swing that provides proprioceptive input, assists with soothing strong emotions, and gives a nice deep pressure input which is calming and grounding for some children.
 This swing can be an easy first swing for children who need more gross motor support and are fearful of the movement other swings provide.
 The Lycra-type material allows children to sit, stand, or lie in the swing making it a highly versatile swing.

 Hammock Swing/ Cocoon Swing Activities: